corey-recai/dev.envs/README.md

 - add php.ini config and apache config
 - figure out how to get php extensions working in devcontainer
 - find more bugs...

+- user wordpress for handling content only ACF & Custom Post types
+- Java for API